Big Rude Jake: Biography

+Jake grew up in the Regional Municipality of Niagara.
+In high school, he moved from St. Catharines to Niagara Falls, Ontario, where his parents took over his grandparents' business.
+It became the celebrated "Jake's Chip Wagon".

+After completing an honours degree in history at Conrad Grebel University College and University of Waterloo, he moved to Toronto with a passion for music, and writing lyrics and poetry.
+Picking up work at places like Sneaky Dee's, he dove deeply into the local music scene, connecting with a large and diverse array of artists, crossing genres from jazz and lounge to rockabilly and punk.

 Butane Fumes & Bad Cologne, the first record by Big Rude Jake and his Gentlemen Players, was recorded in 2 days, on 26 and 27 July 1993 in Toronto.
 With what the group described as a "ridiculous puny budget", the idea was to record "live off the floor, just like the old cats did".
 The album was produced by Gordie Johnson of local rock act Big Sugar and Pete Prilesnick.
 The executive producer was Michael L. Johnson.

 Blue Pariah, the second album, followed in 1996, and "Swing Baby!" was aired in college radios across Canada and United States.
-It was produced by Gordie Johnson, and engineered and mixed by Peter Prilesnik.
+It was also produced by Gordie Johnson, and engineered by Prilesnik.
 Blue Pariah also featured Ashley MacIsaac on violin.
 This album was deliberately designed to set Big Rude Jake apart from all the other bands on the swing scene.
 It uses what some thought to be rather elaborate production techniques.

 Seeking to get this record distributed in the US, Big Rude Jake left Toronto, establishing himself in Brooklyn, New York, where he signed a record deal with Roadrunner Records.
 A third album, Big Rude Jake, was released in 1999.
 While one of the most well known at the time, it is the hardest album for fans to find, as Jake had control of distribution over all albums except this one.